-The material properties of the plaque are based on a previous study by Loree et al. [15].
+The material properties of the plaque are based on a previous study by Loree et al. [12].
 Two histological classifications of plaques were modeled: cellular and calcified.
 The cellular and calcified specimen results were chosen to provide models of stent expansion dynamics with plaques whose stress-strain slopes differed significantly.
-This model describes the behavior of the plaque using a five parameter, third-order Mooney-Rivlin hyperelastic constitutive equation.
-This model for plaque behavior neglects the artery laminate compositions, tissue anisotropy as well as the residual strain and active smooth muscle stresses [6].
-The final form of the strain density function used to model the artery is given in eqn.
-(1).
+This model describes the behavior of the plaque using a five-parameter, third-order Mooney-Rivlin hyperelastic constitutive equation.
+This model for plaque behavior neglects the artery laminate compositions, tissue anisotropy as well as the residual strain and active smooth muscle stresses [13].
+The final form of the strain density function used to model the artery is given in eqn (1).
+The constants were developed for this model by fitting the five-parameter Mooney-Rivlin expression to uniaxial tension tests of human aortic atherosclerotic tissue data [12].
+The hyperelastic constants for the plaques are given in Table 2.